githubsimek/GettingCleaningData/README.md

        3. Uses descriptive activity names to name the activities in the data set.
        4. Appropriately labels the data set with descriptive variable names.
        5. Creates a tidy data set for analysis
-       6. From the data set in step 5, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+       6. From the data set in step V, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-       7. Save data set in step 6 to a text file
+       7. Save data set in step VI to a text file

 For more details on the implementation see the CodeBook.md file.